-Dividends may be declared or patronage distributions allocated to holders of Class B, C, F and G Stock out of the whole or any part of net earnings which remain at the end of the fiscal year, as the Board of Directors may determine, in accordance with the regulations for banks and associations of the System.
+Dividends may be declared or patronage distributions allocated to holders of Class B, C, F, and G Stock out of the whole or any part of net earnings which remain at the end of the fiscal year, as the Board of Directors may determine, in accordance with the regulations for banks and associations of the System.
 However, distributions and retirements are precluded by regulation until the minimum capital adequacy standards have been attained.
 Amounts not distributed are retained as unallocated retained earnings.
-The Association made a cash patronage distribution of \$3.9 million in 2021, \$3.5 million in 2020 and \$2.8 million in 2019.
-In 2021, the Association declared a \$5.7 million cash patronage which was distributed in February 2022.
+The Association made a cash patronage distribution of \$5.7 million in 2022, \$3.9 million in 2021, and \$3.5 million in 2020.
+In 2022, the Association declared a \$9.8 million cash patronage to be distributed in March 2023.
+An additional \$1.2 million was declared by Farm Credit of Enid, ACA to their stockholders prior to the merger and will also be distributed in March 2023.
+Refer to Note 1, "Organization and Operations", for additional information.